Paul-Dech/geoFoils/README.md

 A good practice is to send the airfoil to the plotter in Airfoil Tools (if possible) and impose the parameters and the trailing edge type.

+## Execution

+To execute the code, use the following command line

+`python3 geoFoils.py path/to/airfoil.dat`

+an additional argument `--name` can be used to define the name of the output `.geo` file.

+The output file is written in a workspace/ folder.

+### Example

+The following line will generate a `.geo` file for the NACA 0012 airfoil

+`python3 geoFoils.py foils/n0012_sharp.dat --name naca0012_airfoil`

 ## Required packages

-The code requires the following packages
+The code requires the following packages (author's version)
- - python3 (The code was written and tested with python@3.11.8)
+- python3 (3.11.8)
 - numpy (1.26.1)
+- pandas (2.1.3)
+- gmsh (4.12.2)

+### Remark

-- pandas (2.1.3) (you can use numpy if your airfoil file is formatted correctly (i.e no double space between columns) (geoFoils.py l.18-19 -> l.20))
+Numpy can be used instead of pandas to read input files as long as the airfoil file is formatted correctly (*i.e.* no double space between columns)

-- gmsh (4.12.2) to read the output files
+Replace l.18 & 19 by l.20 in geoFoils.py.